lutsik/GCTB_Epigenome/README.md

-# GCTB_Epigenome
-Epigenomic characterisation of the giant cell tumor of bone
+# Epigenomic characterisation of the giant cell tumor of bone

 This repository contains source code behind this preprint: